 SHOW MASTER STATUSstatement.
 Binary logging is enabled by default.
 If binary logging is enabled,

 Positionis nonzero.
-If binary logging is not enabled, verify that you are not running the master with any settings that disable binary logging, such as the
+If binary logging is not enabled, verify that you are not running the source with any settings that disable binary logging, such as the

 Statecolumn to see what they display.
-See Section 18.2.2, “Replication Implementation Details”.
-If the I/O thread state says
+See Section 17.2.3, “Replication Threads”.
+If the receiver thread state says

 Connecting to master, check the following: